gaalcaras/mailingListAnalysis/README.md

 pip install -r requirements.txt
 ```

-To keep a lean repository, the datasets are *not* included by default, but you can easily download them all by running:
+To keep a lean repository, the datasets are *not* included by default, but you can easily download them all by running the following command from **the root of the repository**:

 ```bash
 ./data/get_data.sh